DMVis/DMVis/documentation/components/label.md

 - Type: `string`
 - Default: `undefined`

-A possible class name for the label.
-If defined the label will get the class `label-{name}`.
-If left undefined the label will get no class.
+Name of the label.
+It can be used as an identifier.
+Defaults to `''`.

+> Note: If set, then the corresponding class becomes 'label-`name`'.
+> Else, there is no class by default.

 ## width

 - Type: `number | 'auto'`
 - Default: `'auto'`

-The width of the whole label, defaults to the width of the text
+Width of the rectangle of the label.
+Defaults to 'auto'.

 ## height

 - Type: `number | 'auto'`
 - Default: `'auto'`

-The height of the whole label, defaults to the height of the text
+Height of the rectangle of the label.
+Defaults to 'auto'.

 ## borderColor

 - Type: `string`
 - Default: `'black'`

-The color of the border around the label
+Color of the border around the label.
+Defaults to black.

-> Note: Can be set to `'none'` for no border
+> Note: Can be set to `'none'` for no border.

 # Example usage